coreruleset/documentation/content/operation/known_issues.md

   Action 'configtest' failed.`
   ```

   This bug is known to plague RHEL/Centos 7 below v7.4 or httpd v2.4.6 release 67 and Ubuntu 14.04 LTS users.
-(The original bug report can be found at https://bz.apache.org/bugzilla/show_bug.cgi?id=55910\).
+(The original bug report can be found [here](https://bz.apache.org/bugzilla/show_bug.cgi?id=55910)).

   It is advisable to upgrade an affected Apache version.
 If upgrading is not possible, the CRS project provides a script in the `util/join-multiline-rules` directory which converts the rules into a format that works around the bug.
 This script must be re-run whenever the CRS rules are modified or updated.